bsc-s2/pykit/zkutil/README.md

     If `config.zk_lock_dir` is `None` it uses a predefined const: `lock/`.

+-   `identifier`:
+    specifies a lock identifier in str,
+    which is used to check if a process has been holding a lock.

+    **Two different processes must specifies different identifier**.

+    By default it is `None`, in which case `ZKLock` will generate one.

+    A recovered process would uses a specified identifier.

 -   `persistent`:
     specifies if the lock will be cleared when connection to zk lost.
     A persistent lock is implemented with a normal zk-node.